Church of Saint Demetrius, Budapest

-The Church of Saint Demetrius or the Church of the Holy Trinity (Szent Demeter-templom, Szentháromság-templom, Crkva Svetog Dimitrija, Crkva Svete Trojice) was a Serbian Orthodox church in Budapest, Hungary, located in the Tabán area.
+The Church of Saint Demetrius or the Church of the Holy Trinity, also known simply as the Serbian Church in Tabán (Tabáni szerb templom, Szent Demeter-templom, Szentháromság-templom, Tabanska crkva, Srpska crkva u Tabanu, Crkva Svetog Dimitrija, Crkva Svete Trojice) was a Serbian Orthodox church in Budapest, Hungary, located in the Tabán quarter.
 It was built between 1742 and 1751 in Central European Baroque style by the Serbian community of Buda, and served as the co-cathedral of the Eparchy of Buda.
-The building was seriously damaged in the siege of Budapest in 1945, and the ruins were demolished in 1949.
+The church was seriously damaged during the siege of Budapest in 1945, and was demolished in 1949.